Josef Krips: Personal life

 His first wife was Maria Heller, a woman who was widowed and ran a fashion salon in Aussig (a small town, located between Dresden and Prague), where Krips had his first engagement abroad.
 The wedding took place in Vienna on August 12, 1925.
 His wife died in a car accident in June 1928.

 His second wife was Maria "Mitzi" Wilheim, a singer whom Krips had coached and married in 1947.
 The two remained together until Wilheim's death on April 8, 1969.

 Krips married his third wife on October 9, 1969.
-The formal wedding announcement identifies her as Harrietta Freün von Prochazka, the daughter of Dr. Ottokar Freiherr von Prochazka and Maria Freifrau von Prochazka née Dressler.
+The formal wedding announcement identifies her as Harrietta Freiin von Prochazka, the daughter of Dr. Ottokar Freiherr von Prochazka and Maria Freifrau von Prochazka née Dressler.
 According to Ewen and the New York Times, Krips' third wife was "the former Baroness Marietta von Prohaska."
 The New York Times noted that von Prohaska was his "29‐year‐old secretary."
 Other sources list the name of Krips' third wife as "Harrietta Krips."
 In the Reuters obituary notice for Josef Krips, her name is listed as being "the Baroness Henriette Prochazka."
 The Boston Symphony Orchestra Archives has a photograph of Krips and his third wife attending a Tanglewood concert, where she is identified as "Baroness Harriet Prochazka."
 Krips' third wife died on 12 January 2015.

 Krips' brother, Henry Krips, emigrated to Australia and was the chief conductor of the South Australian Symphony Orchestra (later known as the Adelaide Symphony Orchestra) for 23 years (1949-1972).
 Both brothers appeared together as conductors at a 1963 concert of the Queensland Symphony Orchestra.